rogerta97/Programming_II_Zork/README.md

 Write "put + item + into + destination" to put something inside something.

 Write "get + item + from + destination" to get an object from somewhere

+Write "attack" + "creature name" to attack some enemy

+Write "special" when it's needed to hit with a critical damage.

+Write "buy" or "sell" for buying and selling items to creatures.
 ___
 ## 0.2